kaikue/MagicOfTheStars/README.md

 - Star should be white, colored by material
 - When changing player dimensions, update bounding box and fully retest level design
 - Player can jump up 3 blocks, across 7 blocks without rolling
-- Don't give 1 block gaps that end in a wall- player gets stuck